fl4p/batmon-ha/doc/Algorithms.md

 ## Examples

-- `algorithm: soc 90%` limits max SoC to 90% without hysteresis. (note that this is equal to `algorithm: soc 90% 90%` and `algorithm: soc 90% 100%`)
+- `algorithm: soc 90%` limits max SoC to 90% without hysteresis. (notice that this is equal to `algorithm: soc 90% 90%` and `algorithm: soc 90% 100%`)
 - `algorithm: soc 100% 95%` avoid trickle charge
 - `algorithm: soc 80% 70%` "Holiday Mode" as described above, trying to keep SoC between 80 and 70 % (10% DoD)